0mj/ruby-bowling-kata/README.md

 **GREEN**

-* Add the following to *bowling.rb* & verify that the test suite is green again
+* Add the following to *game.rb* & verify that the test suite is green again
   ```ruby
   class Game
     def roll(pins)